 6 Things to Know About Inverse and Short ETFs

-While they are typically used in advanced trading strategies, inverse ETFs (also known as short ETFs) can help hedge downside risk or even open a bearish position in a commodity or sector.
-However, it's important to know all you can about these types of funds (and notes) before you add any to your current portfolio.
+While investors typically use these instruments in advanced trading strategies, inverse exchange-traded funds (ETFs), also known as short ETFs, can help hedge your downside risk or even help you open a bearish position in a commodity or sector.
+However, due to their more complex nature and investing strategies, it's important to know all you can about these types of funds before you add any to your current portfolio.